CycloneTechnology/com.cyclone.terminal/README.md

 # Cyclone Terminal

-Open Source code for an eclipse compatible VTxxx style terminal.
+Open Source code for an eclipse compatible VTxxx style terminal emulator.

 This is a work in progress but aims to provide an eclipse plugin that allows an application to create a VT52/100 etc view and interact with it.